 Because Facebook continues to grow in value for automotive marketing, we expect dealerships to embrace more long-term strategies with their Facebook campaigns in 2017.

 For example, instead of launching campaigns month to month or even quarter to quarter, dealers could move to long-running campaigns that are more dynamic and focused.

 The monthly SUV carousel ad of 2016 will become an automatically generated ad with a budget that increases and decreases along with OEM incentives, number of SUV leads, and traffic to SUV pages on your website.
 Additionally, this hypothetical SUV carousel will have videos in it, and it’ll be shown to just the right people.

 Dynamic, automated Facebook advertising sounds complicated, but it’s really not too far away.
 Third-party tools like Smartly and Kenshoo will bring (even more) automation to Facebook advertising for dealerships in 2017.

-Looking for more insight on the marketing trends coming for auto dealers in 2017?
+Looking for more insight on Facebook ads for auto dealers in 2017, or beyond?

 9 Clouds Live, “Season 1: Facebook” covers exactly that.
 Join us for the must-know tips and tricks to make haphazard online efforts into a winning strategy.